doughsay/Dynmap2CraftIRC3/README.md

         ...

 ### Other configuration
-The dynmap webchat endpoint is configured as a "plain" source, under the tag "generic".
-So if you wanted to format how the messages appeared, you would add a section under formatting called "from-plain" with a "generic" option, like so:
+The dynmap webchat endpoint is configured as a "plain" source, using the event type "dynmap".
+So if you wanted to format how the messages appeared, you would add a section under formatting called "from-plain" with a "dynmap" option, like so:

     formatting:
         from-game: